aaronbieber/singleservingphoto/_posts/2010-03-31-one-tip-to-make-better-photographs.markdown

 out of ten you don't have to go any further than the list at the top of this article.

-So before you load up "B&H's awesome website":http://bhphotovideo.com to pick up the current focus of your technolust...
+So before you load up [B&H's awesome website](http://bhphotovideo).com to pick up the current focus of your technolust...
 Go out and take a few photos.
 Of anything.
 Because practice makes perfect and there is no substitute for real-world experience.